Pratham5934U/cryptonite_taskphase_pratham/Linux Luminarium/Digesting Documentation.md

 Correct usage!
 Your flag: pwn.college{AaekJ0fAbOk_-mJ7Ptv53WrVLsE.dVTM4QDLzcTN0czW}

 **Procedure**
-YWE can scroll man pages with the arrow keys (and PgUp/PgDn) and search with /.
+We can scroll man pages with the arrow keys (and PgUp/PgDn) and search with /.
 After searching, hit n to go to the next result and N to go to the previous result.
 Instead of /, we can use ? to search backwards.
 Afetr opening the manual i searched for word flag using '/flag' command and found the required argument then pressed 'q' to exit from the manual and type passed the required comman to '/challenge/challenge'.